 1.)
 Militant functions: Activities performed by trade unions leads to better opportunities for workers.
 The main aim is to get better working conditions and a reasonable salary for the work.
 It is important to know that the demands put forth by the union aren’t always met easily.
 When a union fails to accomplish these objectives through negotiations and dialogue, they resort to agitations in the form of strikes and gherao.
 It is because of these agitations, that it is termed as militant functions of a trade union.

 A striking example of the militant function is that of Maruti Suzuki Udyog Ltd. A skirmish broke out between workers and the manager, with the latter being burnt alive.
 Within a couple of days, the company fired all its workers, However, there were workers who were not part of the incident.
 Those workers resorted to a hunger strike demanding to reinstate them.
-The Maruti Udyog Kamgar Union have supported the workers and represented their case in the state labor department.
+The Maruti Udyog Kamgar Union has supported the workers and represented their case in the state labor department.

 2.)
 Fraternal Functions: Unions also try to foster cooperation and attempts inculcate to education and culture among their members.
 Boosting their morale and self-confidence are objectives that are at the top of the priority list.
 Unions also try to give education to children.
 Although, this depends on the funds it receives and donations from outsiders.